 It turns out that a lot of very strong folks agree.
 Below, we’ve curated five resistance band workouts — which target specific body parts and your full body — and provide a warm-up for you to try.
 Think you can’t build a toned body or get strong with bands?
 Think again.

-This workout comes from famed bodybuilder John Meadows.
-It’s angled toward hypertrophy and strength — if you’re training with bands alone then you’re a bit better suited for higher rep and hypertrophy workouts than low-rep max outs.
+Famed bodybuilder John Meadows came up with this workout.
+It’s angled toward hypertrophy and strength — if you’re training with bands alone, you’re better suited for higher rep and hypertrophy training.

 Anchor your band to something chest height and pull it across your body with your arm.

 Low-Angle Crossover: 3 x 10-12

 Step into the band and stand on the bottom, grab two corners underhand, and lift your arms with slightly bent elbows so that your hands meet at neck height.

 Lateral Raise / Overhead Press Superset: 3 x 10-15

 After 10 to 15 reps of the lateral raise, go straight into the overhead press, which is when you’ve stepped into the band (underneath the middle of both feet) and are pushing overhead.